MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/corstone-700/user-guide.rst

 -------------------
 Within the Yocto project, each component included in the Corstone-700 software stack is specified as a `bitbake recipe <https://www.yoctoproject.org/docs/1.6/bitbake-user-manual/bitbake-user-manual.html#recipes>`__.
-The recipes specific to the Corstone-700 project may be located at:
+The recipes specific to the Corstone-700 BSP is located at:
-``<corstone700_workspace>/layers/meta-corstone700``.
+``<corstone700_workspace>/meta-arm/meta-arm-bsp/``.
+The Yocto machine conf files for the Corstone-700 is:
+``<corstone700_workspace>/meta-arm/meta-arm-bsp/conf/machine/include/corstone700.inc``.

 Software for Host
 #################